dlebansais/ModelAnalyzer/README.md

 ## Execution flow checks

-The analyzer mostly looks for violation of contracts, but can also detect errorsin the execution flow.
+The analyzer mostly looks for violation of contracts, but can also detect errors in the execution flow.
 Currently, only divide by zero error is detected.

 Consider the code below: